 Yeovil and Coventry met at league level for the first time during 2012-13 as the Sky Blues finished in an underwhelming 15th position.
 But we were to miss the majority of Coventry's woes - a self-inflicted financial collapse during the following season that saw them go on rent strike, refusing to pay ACL, the owners of their stadium, any money over a 12 month period, and unsurprisingly ACL took them to court.
 The end result was that the group company responsible for Coventry's rental payments went into administration, they had 10 points deducted, and ended up finishing in 18th place in the final league table, just four points above the relegation zone.

 Moreover, Coventry City spent the whole of the 2013-14 season exiled at Sixfields, home of Northampton Town FC, with the stadium landlords refusing to negotiate with them whilst Coventry's owners SISU took their own (ultimately failed) court action against ACL and their major shareholders Coventry City Council.
-Gates plummeted as the majority of Sky Blues fans boycotted the stadium, and a groundswell of their fans launched a well organised plan to get their club back to Coventry - with our without SISU's ownership.
+Gates plummeted as the majority of Sky Blues fans boycotted the stadium, and a groundswell of their fans launched a well organised plan to get their club back to Coventry - with or without SISU's ownership.
 During the early part of the 2014-15 season, a judge and the Football League separately ruled on a number of matters surrounding money owed to ACL, and that provided the breakthrough for outstanding payments to be made and for Coventry to finally return to the Ricoh Arena.
-As such Yeovil Town have timed it rather well - our last visit to the Ricoh in February 2012 was just before the stadium row kicked off, and we return as only the second club (with Gillingham the first) to set foot in the stadium - unlike almost every other League One club we've managed to miss everything associated with Coventry's recent woes.
+As such Yeovil Town timed it rather well - our February 2013 and September 2014 visits more or less sandwiched the Ricoh row, and in the end we didn't have to go to Sixfields.

 The West Stand at the Ricoh Arena, which is closest to the away section